Duluth is Not What You Think It is

 Duluth is coming off of an exciting week.
 Grandma’s Marathon on June 16 was just the start.
 On the following Wednesday, a campaign rally by President Donald Trump attracted thousands of supporters and protesters, as well as regional and national media.

-, too.
+But there’s a lot more to that story, too.
 It’s not just “eds and meds”—universities and health care facilities.
 And while it’s certainly true that the outdoor activities are one of the reasons why people visit and move here, that outdoor ethic also has given rise to a remarkably vibrant cut-and-sew industry.
 Names include gear manufacturers Frost River, Duluth Pack and Aerostich, among several others.
 Related to that “sector” are a growing number of craft and “maker” businesses producing furniture, pottery, even shoes.
 These are small businesses, and some sell globally.
 They reflect an entrepreneurial culture that has begun to thrive in Duluth.
-And west of downtown and Canal Park, that culture is starting to blossom in the
+And west of downtown and Canal Park, that culture is starting to blossom in the Lincoln Park Craft District.

 In addition to the craft brewers, perhaps the city’s most celebrated entrepreneurial endeavor is Cirrus Aircraft, whose personal airplanes and jets have gained fans worldwide.
 Cirrus is the lead plane in a fleet of Duluth aviation business that includes commercial-jet maintenance firm AAR as well as several small suppliers and service firms.